 With the aid of digital technologies like connected homes and social media, insurers are moving on from being conventional.
 They are investing time and effort to research and analyze their market position to build their brand.
 Digital customer engagement in the insurance industry has also increased the touch points between insurers and customers, leading to an increase in customers’ loyalty and affinity towards the brand.

 FinTech startups and their contribution to customer engagement

-Emergence of FinTech startups is the latest addition to bring about a considerable change in the customer engagement model.
+The emergence of FinTech startups is the latest addition to bring about a considerable change in the customer engagement model.
 These startups are changing the basic insurance operation model with alternative business models (Lemonade and Metromile).
 If we look closely into these engagement models, we see one common underlying factor - ‘PERSONALIZATION’.
-These engagement models are reaping success because insurers are able to bring in more personal connect with their customers.
+These engagement models are reaping success because insurers are able to bring in more personally connect with their customers.

 Where do insurers stand in terms of Personalization?

 Our study shows that the level of personalization engagement is different in different parts of the world as you can see below:

 US – 57%